On images of Mori dream spaces: Introduction

 \subsection{Acknowledgements}

-The author would like to express his gratitude to his advisor Professor Yujiro Kawamata for many suggestions, especially for asking him about the positive characteristic case.
-The author is indebted to Doctor Tadakazu Sawada for informing him of the paper \cite{rs} and of examples of quotients by rational vector fields, and to Professor Young-Hoon Kiem for his nice question.
-He would also like to thank Doctors Yoshinori Gongyo, Atsushi Ito, and Akiyoshi Sannai for stimulating discussions.

-The author is supported by the Grant-in-Aid for Scientific Research (KAKENHI No. 22-849) and the Grant-in-Aid for JSPS fellows.
+The author would like to express his gratitude to his advisor Yujiro Kawamata for many suggestions, especially for asking him about the positive characteristic case.
+The author is indebted to Tadakazu Sawada for informing him of basics and examples of quotients by rational vector fields, and to Young-Hoon Kiem for his insightful question.
+He would like to thank Yoshinori Gongyo, Atsushi Ito, and Akiyoshi Sannai for stimulating discussions.
+He would also like to thank the referees of this paper for very carefully reading the manuscript and providing him with many suggestions and corrections.
+The author was partially supported by Grant-in-Aid for JSPS fellows 22-849.